wp-plugins/google-places-reviews/readme.txt

 * More Reviews - Display up to 5 reviews using the Google Places API
 * Powerful Shortcode - Display reviews in your post and page content
-* Schema.org Tags for SEO - Help search engines find the information quickly and display reviews of a company’s product and services on search engine results pages
 * Review concatenation - Some reviews returned by Google may be very long which could result in a very long widget.
 The Pro version includes a customizable feature for collapsing and expanding long reviews with "Read more" and "Close" links.
 * Fast loading - Optimized widget caching included within the plugin ensure you save on load time and API calls
 * Priority Support - Get fast and responsive support from WordPress experts in the USA for the lifetime of your license.